vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-open-with-shoes-with-history.md

 Since I might arrive in time to do only one leg, I should make sure to do the other leg next time.

+If the washer or dryer gets done before I lose my balance, I may interrupt even though I am not done, or I may choose to continue for a little longer.
+When documenting, I should note down whether I was interrupted or reached the end.

 ## History

+### Starting out in November 2025

 My first recorded execution was on 2025-11-18, and my next recorded execution was on 2025-11-27.
 In both cases, I was able to do about 2